HaoYang0123/Creative_Generation_Pipeline/README.md

 ## Reward model
 ### Download data
 1. The public data set can be downloaded from this [link](https://tianchi.aliyun.com/dataset/93585).
+2. The pre-processed public data set (train.json and test.json) can be downloaded from this [link]().
+3. The pre-processed commercial __sampled__ data set (train_commercial_sample.json and test_commercial_sample.json) can also be downloaded from the above link.
+Note that the whole commercial data set will be shared soon.

 ### Download model
 1. All models including pre-trained BERT and pre-trained Swin models can be downloaded from this [link](https://drive.google.com/drive/folders/1_h7XCcbJvvYSv3H8JWqTzEBDulKjHDAs?usp=sharing).